-- Use a pillow between your legs when sleeping on your side.
-Remember: Do NOT sleep with a pillow underneath your knee.
+Do not sleep with a pillow underneath your knee.

 Tips to prevent infection

-- Sleep well, rest, eat a healthy diet and stay hydrated.
+- Eat a healthy diet and stay hydrated.

-- Take proper care of your incision.
-Keep clean, dry and protected.
+- Keep your incision clean, dry and protected.

-- Do not touch your incision or skin without washing hands first.
+- Touch your incision without washing hands first

 Tips for being around pets

-- Always wash hands after contact with pets.
+- Always wash hands or use hand sanitizer after contact with pets.

-- Pain or swelling in any part of your leg, foot or hip
+- Painful swelling in your leg, foot or hip

 - Dizziness, numbness or tingling